Destination Views

 #### Key Characteristics

-* Per-metric scores (0–100) rather than raw values, averaged across all tested apps from selected locations.
+* Per-metric scores (0–100) rather than raw values, averaged across all tested applications from selected locations.

 ### Single-Destination View